The Shocking Truth Behind Soaring HVAC Prices

 – Focus on Maintenance

-With parts shortages, repairs and replacements will be limited as well as more expensive.
+With parts shortages, repairs and replacements will be limited and more expensive.

-We saw over the summer how delays and shortages affected AC repair:
+Over the summer, we saw how delays and shortages affected AC repair:

 - “We’ve never had an inventory shortage like this.
 And maybe it’s a tidal wave from last year just finally hitting the shores,”